epfml/disco/cli/README.md

 ## Adding new tasks

-The CLI can be used on several pre-defined tasks: titanic, simple-face and CIFAR10.
+The CLI can be used on several pre-defined tasks: titanic, lus_covid and CIFAR10.
 In order to understand how to add a new task have a look at [TASK.md](../docs/TASK.md).

 Once a new task has been defined in `discojs`, it can be loaded in [data.ts](./src/data.ts) as it is already implemented for current tasks.
 There are currently [multiple classes](../discojs-node/src/loaders) you can use to load data using Node.js and preprocess data: loadImagesInDir, loadCSV and loadText.